 The Magic of Jojoba

-Native Americans would suck on Jojoba seeds to soften them, and then use a mortar and pestle to turn them into a salve.
-This salve was used to heal skin conditions, condition hair and also used to preserve animal hides.
+Native Americans would suck on Jojoba seeds to soften them and then use a mortar and pestle to turn them into a salve.
+This salve was used to heal skin conditions, condition hair, and preserve animal hides.